maldalur/moodle-mcp-server/README.md

 ## Features

+### Course Management
+- **`search_courses`** - Search for courses by name
+  - Parameters:
+    - `courseName` (required): Name or part of the name of the course to search
+  - Returns: list of matching courses with ID, full name, short name, category ID, visibility status, and start/end dates
+  - Performs case-insensitive search on both full name and short name
+  - Useful for finding the course ID needed for other operations

 ### Student Management
 - **`get_students`** - Retrieves the list of students enrolled in the course
   - Returns: student ID, full name, email, and last access timestamp